Top 9 Renovations to Increase Home Value in 2025

 7. Modify your home for aging-in-place or intergenerational living

-An accessory dwelling unit (ADU) is an innovative and affordable housing solution in high-cost areas, plus a way to house an extended family or add rental income to your property.
+An accessory dwelling unit (ADU) is an innovative and affordable housing solution in high-cost areas.
+It can also house an extended family or add rental income to your property.

 “Multigenerational living is a huge value-add,” Provencher says, boosting the typical home value in her area by about 20% to 25%.
 She says that even people who don’t plan to use an ADU as housing love the space as a home office suite.

 However, building an ADU can get expensive.
-The average cost to build an ADU is $180,000, but the costs can range quite a bit, according to Angi.
-The cost can be impacted by the type of ADU you build, material type, design of the space, labor costs, and the systems you equip the unit with.
+The average cost is $180,000 but can stretch up to $360,000.
+The cost can be impacted by the type of ADU you build, the material type, the design of the space, labor costs, and the systems you equip the unit with.

 8. Make your mudroom bigger and more functional